Webeleon/-Building-a-mongodb-migration-system-for-NestJS-with-mongoose/README.md

 - You have a working NestJS project
 - You are using MongoDB and mongoose

-In a recent past, I had a urge to do a bit of refactoring on my discord game.
+In the recent past, I had an urge to do a bit of refactoring on my discord game.
-Still a work in progress, but i couldn't stand anymore the fact thar houses were named homes...
+Still a work in progress, but I couldn't stand anymore the fact that houses were named homes...
-I already can ear you, 'just change labels displayed no one care!'.
+I already can hear you, 'just change labels displayed no one care!'.

 ![FAUX](https://media.giphy.com/media/4ObtlO6BjidKE/giphy.gif)

-I do care about consistency of naming in my code bases.
-If homes are houses then next thing you know is:
+I do care about the consistency of naming in my codebases.
+If homes are houses then the next thing you know is:
 Canons will become wooden swords and wolves are dogs...

-I spent a some time online looking for solutions and I finally built something I like.
+I spent some time online looking for solutions and I finally built something I like.
-Let me present you the result of my work.
+Let me present to you the result of my work.

-I chose to use the [`migrate`](https://www.npmjs.com/package/migrate) library since it is database agnostic, offer and easy up/down logic and can store the migration status in any form.
+I chose to use the [`migrate`](https://www.npmjs.com/package/migrate) library since it is database agnostic, offers an easy up/down logic, and can store the migration status in any form.

 Enough speaking about me, let me guide you through this journey.